-5.2 PDU Structure
+Definitions and encoding formats for the PDU formats are given in the following clauses.
+Unless otherwise stated, all values are given in network-byte order (i.e. big-endian).

-PDUs are sent from the NF to the MF each time the NF intercepts data.
+5.2 X3 Content PDU Structure

-The X3 PDU consists of two parts
+X3 Content PDUs are sent from the NF to the MF each time the NF intercepts data.

-A header providing information used by the NF and MF to correlate X3 and X2 messages which relate to a communication session, and what LI context they relate to (i.e what XID).
-See clause [5.3]
+The X3 PDU consists of the following elements:

-A content field, containing a copy of the intercepted material.
 Table 2 – X3 Content PDU Structure